How to take a steam bath

 - Diseases of the gastrointestinal tract.

-- Diseases in the acute stage.
+- Diseases in an acute stage.

 - Fungi.